Montreal Summit on Innovation (MSI)

 > Featured speaker

-A top mind in the field of innovation (soon to be announced) will take one of C2 Montréal’s main stages to share ideas and reflections.
+A top mind in the field of innovation (soon to be announced) took one of C2 Montréal’s main stages to share ideas and reflections.

 > Conversation Market